noemile8240/Pulse_Technology/README.md

 # Business Recommendations

-* Diversify revenue drivers by expanding mid-tier products to reduce reliance on top SKUs.
+- **Diversify revenue drivers by expanding mid-tier product offerings**
+  Reducing reliance on a small group of **top-performing products** can improve **revenue resilience, margin stability, and long-term growth balance**.

-* Continue investing in the loyalty program, focusing on retention and lifecycle value rather than short-term AOV lift.
+- **Continue investing in the loyalty program with a retention-first strategy**
+  Prioritize **customer lifecycle value and revenue stability** rather than short-term AOV expansion to strengthen sustainable performance.

-* Monitor premium product refunds to reduce high-value loss exposure.
+- **Reduce high-value refund exposure in premium product categories**
+  Focus on **quality control, return-prevention initiatives, and post-purchase support** for premium laptops where per-order refund risk is highest.

-* Strengthen regional growth strategies outside North America, particularly in EMEA and APAC.
+- **Accelerate regional growth outside North America**
+  Expand targeted strategies in **EMEA and APAC** to reduce geographic concentration risk and unlock **scalable international revenue opportunities**.

+ ---

 # Repository Contents